St Vincent and The Grenadines

 The country is party to several trade agreements, including CARICOM and CARIFORUM.
 Trade between South American countries, such as Colombia and Venezuela, is made easier due to the agreements established between CARICOM members and these countries.

-In 2018, St Vincent and the Grenadines reportedly welcomed US$95.5 million of foreign direct investment (FDI), which accounted for around 13.56 percent of overall GDP.
-‘Invest SVG’ is an investment promotions agency, which acts under the guise of the country’s Ministry of Finance, Economic Planning and Sustainable Development, and deals with the majority of FDI that enters the country.
+In 2018, St Vincent and the Grenadines reportedly welcomed US$160.3 million of foreign direct investment (FDI), which accounted for around 17.7 percent of overall GDP and an increase of over 100% as compared to levels in 2020.
+The government and ‘Invest SVG’, which is the country’s prime investment promotions agency acting under the country’s Ministry of Finance, Economic Planning and Sustainable Development, has stated that the primary focus would be in industry and export diversification, niche markets, touris, international financial services and information and communication technologies with a particular goal of increasing job opportunities.

 As tourism is a prevalent industry that stands as an important source of revenue on the islands, it follows that St Vincent seeks to expand facilities such as convention centres, yacht facilities and an increase in professional golf courses.
 After US$700 million of FDI contributed to the construction of Argyle International Airport, the country also intends to increase the number of large-scale hotels on its islands to accommodate the increase in tourists.
-Such investment has previously been spearheaded by Mustique Company Ltd.
+Furthermore, the Medicinal Cannabis Authority has implemented legislation for the development of the medicinal cannabis industry to transform the lives of the rural communities as well as to advance the public and private health sectors; the nation has a distinct advantage for growing the crop owing to the availability of rich volcanic soil.
+Real estate is another area of focus for the government as the construction industry’s advancement, tourism promotion and availability of land makes the nation a perfect destination for investment in luxury resorts, hotels, restaurants and more.

 Should foreign investors choose to spend in St Vincent, they would enjoy import tax concessions on raw machinery, machinery, and equipment so as to encourage the development of new tourist destinations and resorts.
-Investors also benefit from complete or partial exemption from income tax on profits.
+Investors also benefit from complete or partial exemption from income tax on profits, significant tax holidays, freedom for fund repatriation and allowance for foreigners to procure holding trust company licenses.